andrewhtsai/Interactive-Lab-Hub/Lab 1/README.md

 2) You can use any modality (e.g., vibration, sound) to prototype the behaviors,
 3) We will be grading with an emphasis on creativity.

+This time, there were several improvements on the original prototype based on the feedback from last week and from some difficulties using the device from last time.
+First, we gave the device a physical mount with a more "official"-looking design:

 **Document everything here.**